wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-syscollector.rst

 +--------------------+---------+

 .. note::
-  This option is enabled by default but no included in the initial configuration.
+  This option is enabled by default but not included in the initial configuration.

 Example of configuration